 What is an Eliminate stone and why is it expensive?

-Eliminate is a powerful attack that physical hitting dragons can use to do 3 turns of damage in one devastating strike!
+Eliminate is a powerful attack that physical hitting dragons can use to do a little over 3 turns worth of damage in one devastating strike!
 If it successfully defeats the enemy, then you can do it again!
 If not, it will take up to 6 turns to use the ability once more.

 Back in the early days of the coli, the stone was plentiful.
 People got it often in the coli, because they were often in venues that dropped it.
 It was considered essential by the two most popular guides to be absolutely necessary in order to properly survive in the coli.
 However, when the Mire Flyer became popular, many people moved from Eliminate dropping venues to one that doesn't drop it at all.
 Supplies began to drop, and the stone became a bit rarer.
 Then, many people like yourself showed up, and slowly, everyone had a need for the stone.
 But, people kept staying in a venue that didn't drop the stone!